kelly-adkins/datajournalism-fall23/assignments/assignment3.md

 | Asian | 6598|
 | Hispanic or Latino |15856|

-Answer: Work-from-home employees are most likley to be white, and least likely to be Asian.
+Answer: Work-from-home employees are most likley to be White, and least likely to be Asian.